 Quick betting procedure

 With RebelBetting you will be able to catch a horse arb even if it’s short-lived.
-When you bet on an arbitrage, RebelBetting opens up a betting window, many times automatically logs you into your bookmaker accounts, finds the correct match and adds the bet to betslip.
+When you bet on an arbitrage you’ll be taken to the event at the bookmaker and many times the bet is added to the bet slip.
 The only thing left for you to do is to verify the information and place the wager.

 Betting Exchange commission